-Every year, Royal Caribbean Cruises Ltd. provides more than 4.8 million guests with an enjoyable cruise vacation.
+Every year, Royal Caribbean Group provides more than 4.8 million guests with an enjoyable cruise vacation.
 Although we work hard to prevent incidents, regrettably incidents do sometimes occur.
 For this reason, it is important to be prepared to effectively respond to incidents.
-RCL’s safety and security preparedness efforts include training our crew to handle situations so as to minimize their impact on guest and crew.
+The Group’s safety and security preparedness efforts include training our crew to handle situations so as to minimize their impact on guest and crew.

 We recruit our onboard security professionals from around the world and hire candidates with backgrounds in the military, law enforcement or private security sectors.
 Our recruiting process involves conducting face-to-face interviews with candidates before they are considered for hire.
 We conduct such interviews in many places around the world, to find the best talent available.

 We require our security personnel be fully familiar with international regulations and provide them with internal specialized training as well as training that results in certification from government-accredited companies.
 In addition, each security team member who works on an RCL ship with a U.S. itinerary must obtain a visa from the U.S. Department of State.
 This requirement helps strengthen our recruitment and screening process, as any applicant for the security team who is denied a visa by the U.S. Government will not be hired.